POSITION: Designer, Accessible Media Specialist

 REPORTS TO: Director of Media and Accessible Design Lab (MAD Lab)

-- Advanced knowledge of design and layout software including Illustrator, InDesign, Acrobat Pro, Photoshop, AutoCAD
+- Advanced knowledge of Adobe Illustrator.
+Other design and layout software including InDesign, Acrobat Pro, Photoshop, AutoCAD, etc. a plus.

 - Ability to address design problems from varying approaches, incorporating elements of 2D and 3D design